vladilen597/react-toggle/README.md

 # WIP!

-Easy to style, easy to resize toggle!
+Easy to style, easy to resize!

 ## Props